meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

    - Finally, we tested **C-SFRAT** and it worked fine.

+2. The given Reliability Demonstration Chart (RDC) data was not in accordance with the given failure data of the SUT.
+The RDC had to be modified to accept as many data points as given in the failure data.

 ## Comments and feedback

-1. The assignment description document [`Assignment5.md`](Assignment5.md) is very detailed and comprehensive, and it was easy to follow.
+1. The assignment description document [`Assignment5.md`](Assignment5.md) is not very detailed this time.

+2. One of the recommended software **SRTAT-SRE-tool** is very hard to use.
+There is no documentation available for it as well.

+3. The Reliability Demonstration Chart should have allowed input of all the failure data.

 ## Contributors